uml-hci/comp5270-s25/project.md

 ### Storyboards

 Submit two storyboards depicting how your design could meet the needs you identified during your formative research.
 Your storyboards should follow the scenario -> idea -> outcome that we discuss in class.
 You should sketch your storyboard, or use simple 2D images - do not use photos or AI-generated images.
-Check the [resources](/resources.html) page for advice for creating storyboards as you work on this deliverable.
+Check the [resources page]({{site.url}}/resources.html) page for advice for creating storyboards as you work on this deliverable.

 ## Progress update presentation